 If you send an email first thing in the morning from the East Coast to someone on the West Coast, you’re going to get buried in their inbox.
 They’re probably still asleep.

 The fix?
-Set your email to send when your recipient will be at their desk.
+Schedule emails to send when your recipients will be at their desks.

 3. Having to Constantly Nudge a Coworker for Deliverables

 Natural-born procrastinators are everywhere.
 They’re the people who need an extra little nudge to get work done.

 You can’t constantly remember to nudge people to complete their tasks, especially when you have your own to get through.

 What to do: As soon as you agree on the deliverable, schedule an email that checks in, and have it send right before the task is due.
 Hint: buffer in enough time to get the task right then.